a1dutch/football-microservice/readme.md

 You can pull the docker file from my docker hub, just change the ports above to match the one mapped by docker

 https://hub.docker.com/r/a1dutch/football-microservice/

+Alternatively you can run the command below with the correct mapped ports as above

+docker run -p 9000:8080 -t a1dutch/football-microservice